yuhangzhao1/yuhanghomepage/_news/announcement_4.md

 related_posts: false
 ---

-My research, collaborated with [Prof. Yaxing Yao](http://yaxingyao.com/), on social VR inclusion and safety for people with disabilities is funded by NSF.
+<i class="fa-solid fa-sack-dollar"></i> My research, collaborated with [Prof. Yaxing Yao](http://yaxingyao.com/), on social VR inclusion and safety for people with disabilities is funded by NSF.